wely/DevCamp/HOL/dotnet/azuread-office365/README.md

     }
     ```

-1. Open` SessionTokenCache.cs` and paste the follwing code:
+1. Open` SessionTokenCache.cs` and paste the following code:

     ```csharp
     //Copyright (c) Microsoft.
 All rights reserved.
 Licensed under the MIT license.